mozilla/glean.js/ARCHITECTURE.md

 For example, when a user does `import Glean from @mozilla/glean/webext` it's the `entry/webext.ts` file that they are getting and not `core/glean.ts`.

-The main difference between each platform's files is that a different `Platform` implementation is imported per file.
+The main difference between each platform's file is that a different `Platform` implementation is imported per file.

 The Qt/QML entry point is the different one here.
 QML packages cannot be easily consumed through npm,